addagger/active_tools/README.md

 # DOCS ARE UNDER CONSTRUCTION

-## For now, the most usable feature of active tools is 'custom counters' - my implementation of <t>counter through</t> solution.
+### For now, the most usable feature of active tools is 'custom counters' - my implementation of <t>counter through</t> solution

-### Look here!
+#### Look here!
 Typical data structure

+Country

     class Country # has 'products_count' column
       ...
     end

+Made in ...

     class MadeIn # has 'products_count' column
       belongs_to :country